SinhaAfroz/Dhaka-RentVision-Smart-Pricing-Insights/README.md

   5. Model Evaluation:
 # Dataset
 The dataset used for this project includes features like:

-Location: Geographical area of the property.
+Location: Geographical area of the property

-Area: Total area in square feet.
+Area: Total area in square feet

-Bed: Number of bedrooms in the house.
+Bed: Number of bedrooms in the house

 Bath: Number of bathrooms

 Price: price of house rent in taka